Moishe/catbot/README.md

 Things to do / errata
 ---

+Tests should be much better, including better per-module tests.

 Note that `user` is the first parameter after module specifier.
 Currently the module handler() method doesn't receive any data about the user who actually typed the command.
 I suspect this would be useful.